larsnaesbye/test-rinextools/README.md

 * Compress Hatanaka : `RNX2CRX`
 * Compress : `gzip`
 *
-Can we replace this with:
+Can we possibly replace this with:

 * Decompress GZIP : `rinex` (`flate2`)
 * Decompress Hatanaka (CRX) : `rinex`